karin478/Tyres_App/README.md

 ### What is this project about?

+Develop a web app for tyre engineers to manage and track tyre sets for car races.
+Engineers input the number of tyre sets per type (Soft, Medium, Hard) available for each weekend.
+They also define the race weekend's sessions (e.g., Free Practice, Qualifying, Race) and specify the number of sets to return after each session except the Race.
+The app should allow saving these settings for recurring race formats.

+The main feature includes planning the tyre usage per session, deciding which sets to return, and visualizing remaining sets for the Race.
+The app tracks each set's state, indicating whether they are new or used.
+This tool aims to optimize tyre management during race weekends.
 This project is designed to manage the states and data related to different sets of tyres.
 Additionally, it provides functionalities to manage weekend formats and sessions.
 The application consists of a frontend and a backend, both of which are containerized using Docker.

 ### Deployment Instructions